 - No single stock can have more than 35% weight in the index for a sectoral or thematic index; the cap is 25% for other indices.

 - The cumulative weight of the top three constituents of the index cannot exceed 65%.

 - An individual constituent of the index should have a trading frequency of a minimum of 80%.

-- Funds must evaluate and ensure compliance to the norms at the end of every calendar quarter.
-The constituents of the indices must be made public by publishing it on their website.
+- AMCs must evaluate and ensure compliance to the norms at the end of every calendar quarter.
+The constituents of the indices must be made public by publishing them on their website.